-Where To Eat The Best Paella In Seville (6 Top Restaurants)
+Where to Eat the Best Paella in Seville (6 Top Restaurants)

 Who doesn’t like a good paella?
+Paella is the most popular Spanish dish, known by almost everyone.

-Paella is the most popular Spanish dish that almost everyone has heard of or knows about.
 However, did you know that paella originated in Valencia?
-That’s the best place to enjoy the most authentic paella, but that doesn’t mean you can eat a delicious dish of paella elsewhere.
+That’s the best place to enjoy the most authentic paella, but that doesn’t mean you cannot eat a delicious dish of paella elsewhere.

 If you don’t want to spend much time scrolling through TripAdvisor to compare and find the best paella in Seville, here are my favourite places to have delicious paella in Seville.